Are you a supplier, importer or distributor of equipment

 All suppliers must supply safe work equipment, whether this is new, second-hand or hired out.
-They should make reasonable checks that the products they supply are safe, including - as is required in most cases - making sure the product is CE marked and supplied with relevant information, including the instructions for use.
+They should make reasonable checks that the products they supply are safe, including - as is required in most cases - making sure the product is labelled with appropriate conformity marking and supplied with a Declaration of Conformity (and/or Performance or Incorporation in some cases), and relevant information, including the instructions for use.

 If you are concerned about the safety of a new product because of its design or construction, or if it is not complete, you should firstly contact the manufacturer to remedy the matter and consider making the product unavailable until this is remedied.
 Where there is a significant risk to safety or health, you should (where possible) contact anyone previously supplied to make them aware of your concerns.
 In these cases you should also contact the relevant market surveillance authority, providing full details.